johncadengo/Resume/src/md/john-cadengo.md

 **Korean-American Campus Missions (KCM)**<br>
 *Active Member, Student Leader*, September 2005 – July 2010<br>
 Led teams of dozens of people on monthly visits to volunteer at soup kitchens.
 Led a group of eighty students from campuses across California to volunteer at an orphanage in Rosarito, Mexico.

-**KCM Short Term Summer Missions Program**<br>
-Traveled to India July 2006 – August 2006, July 2007 – August 2007<br>
-Taught a class of 10th standard students at St. Paul High School in Bangalore, India on both occasions.
+Traveled to India in the summers of 2006 and 2007 to teach English to 10th standard students at St. Paul High School in Bangalore, India.

 ***